top of page

 Dynamics of Plume-Lithosphere

-My research aims to evaluate the dynamics of Plume-Lithosphere interactions and associated geological processes through Computational Fluid Dynamic (CFD) modeling.
-I perform thermo-mechanical numerical experiments to develop an understanding on how dynamic interactions between mantle/wet/hybrid plumes and lithospheric mantle generate dynamic topography, delamination and draw further inferences on intra continental volcanism (Dasgupta, et al., in revision).
+My research aims to evaluate the dynamics of the interactions between plumes and the lithosphere and the associated geological processes through Computational Fluid Dynamic (CFD) modeling.
+I perform thermo-mechanical numerical experiments to develop an understanding of how the dynamic interactions among mantle, wet, and hybrid plumes with the lithospheric mantle generate dynamic topography and delamination.

 mantle_wind.png